Enhancing Video Inpainting with Aligned Frame Interval Guidance: Experiments

 \subsection{Results of Video Inpainting}

 \textbf{Quantitative results.}

 As shown in Tab.~\ref{tab:vpbench} and Tab.~\ref{tab:davis_inpainting}, we conduct quantitative comparisons with state-of-the-art video inpainting methods.
+Here, we select official VACE-LTX as our baseline for comparison, as we empirically found it to show stronger capability at removal task than Wan version.
 Both VACE~\cite{yang2024cogvideox} and VideoPainter demonstrate strong generative capabilities within the masked regions, as reflected by their high CLIP similarity scores.
-Our proposed VidSplice also achieves competitive performance in terms of content generation, particularly on the VPBench-L benchmark.
+Our proposed VidPivot also achieves competitive performance in terms of content generation, particularly on the VPBench-L benchmark.
 This can be attributed to the incorporation of anchor frames and context video, which effectively constrain the generation process.
-In addition, VidSplice attains competitive results on background preservation metrics, demonstrating its ability to maintain the integrity of unmasked content while performing high-quality foreground inpainting.
+In addition, VidPivot attains competitive results on background preservation metrics, demonstrating its ability to maintain the integrity of unmasked content while performing high-quality foreground inpainting.